analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 In this mode, the left channel (tip of the J5 3.5mm audio jack) of the line-in of MAX9867 audio CODEC (is used as the audio input source.

- To enable using CODEC as the audio input source, make sure the `PROJ_CFLAGS" line is uncommented.
+ To enable using CODEC as the audio input source, make sure the `PROJ_CFLAGS` line is uncommented.
 This mode can only be enabled for the  Feather board.

 ```make
 # If enabled, it captures audio from line input of MAX9867 audio codec instead of the on-board mic.